typhoonakkus/JustSNP_UIAutomationProject/README.md

 ## _Reporting with Allure_

-  After test execution, Allure results are stored under: target/allure-results Generate the report:  mvn allure:report
+  * After test execution, Allure results are stored under: target/allure-results
+  * Generate the report:  mvn allure:report
-  This creates the folder: target/allure-report if allure generate report runtime ,open the report using mvn allure:serve
+  * This creates the folder: target/allure-report
+  * If allure generate report runtime ,open the report using mvn allure:serve
-  Open the report in browser (local server): allure serve target/allure-results
+  * Open the report in browser (local server): allure serve target/allure-results

 ## Info:
   DriverManager class allows running tests either locally or on Selenium Grid.